-Library Consulting Network (LCN) is a library industry consulting firm led by experienced librarians and library professionals serving and supporting the library and information community with a wide skill set and consulting experience, with many years in academic libraries in the US and the UK, this group of information professionals has worked closely with publisher, vendor, and library partners to develop best practices in information management and discovery.
+Library Consulting Network (LCN) is a library industry consulting firm led by experienced librarians and associated industry professionals serving and supporting the library and information community with a wide skill set and consulting experience.
+With many years in academic libraries in the US and the UK, LCN consultants have worked closely with publisher, vendor, and library partners to develop best practices in information management and discovery.
 LCN is committed to finding solutions for our clients from evaluating workflows for ever-changing acquisitions and business models, analyzing collections and use data, developing staff skills, finding efficiencies, and envisioning future library operations.

 Our Primary/Key Areas of Expertise